 Every child on the SEND register will have a termly support meeting and Targeted Learning Plan (TLP) in place.
 At these meetings outcomes will be agreed and strategies for the outcomes will be put into a Termly Support Plan.
 The plan will be typed up into a child friendly manner and will be used as a working document for the child.

 A child is on SEN support if they:

-In collaboration with the class teacher, the Inclusion Manager, Carole Atkinson, decides the action required to help the child make progress using school resources.
+In collaboration with the class teacher, SENCO, Lisa Tyrer, decides the action required to help the child make progress using school resources.
 Based on the results of previous assessments, the actions might be: